google/cel-spec/doc/langdef.md

 #### Protocol Buffers

-CEL uses the C++ [`MessageDifferencer::Equals`](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.util.message_differencer#MessageDifferencer.Equals.details) semantics for comparing Protocol Buffer messages across all runtimes:
+CEL uses the C++ [`MessageDifferencer::Equals`](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.util.message_differencer#MessageDifferencer.Equals.details) semantics for comparing Protocol Buffer messages across all runtimes.
+For two messages to be equal:

-- Two messages must have the same type name and same `Descriptor` instance
+- Both messages must share the same type name and `Descriptor` instance;
+- Both messages must have the same set fields;
-- Primitive typed fields such as `string` and `int64` are compared by value.
+- All primitive typed fields compare equal by value, e.g. `string`, `int64`;
-- The `double` type follows the IEEE 754 standard.
-Not-a-number (`NaN`) values compare as inequal, e.g. `NaN == NaN // false` and `NaN != NaN // true`.
-- When `repeated` lengths / `map` key sets are the same, and all element comparisons are `true`, the result is true.
+- All elements of `repeated` fields compare in-order as `true`;
+- All entries of `map` fields compare order-independently as `true`;
-- For `message` and `group` typed fields have their fields compared as if by recursion.
+- All fields of `message` and `group` typed fields compare true, with the comparison being performed as if by recursion.
+- All unknown fields compare true using byte equality.

-In addition to the publicly documented behaviors for C++ protobuf equality, there are two implementation behaviors which are important to mention:
+In addition to the publicly documented behaviors for C++ protobuf equality, there are some implementation behaviors which are important to mention:

+- The `double` type follows the IEEE 754 standard where not-a-number (`NaN`) values compare as inequal, e.g. `NaN == NaN // false` and `NaN != NaN // true`.
 - All `google.protobuf.Any` typed fields are unpacked before comparison, unless the `type_url` cannot be resolved, in which case the comparison falls back to byte equality.
-- Unknown fields are compared using byte equality.

 Protocol buffer equality semantics in C++ are generally consistent with CEL's definition of heterogeneous equality.
-Note, Java and Go definitions of proto equality do not follow IEEE 754 for `NaN` values and do not unpack `google.protobuf.Any` values before comparison.
+Note, Java and Go proto equality implementations do not follow IEEE 754 for `NaN` values and do not unpack `google.protobuf.Any` values before comparison.
 These comparison differences can result in false negatives or false positives; consequently, CEL provides a uniform definition across runtimes to ensure consistent evaluation across